 Cookies

-Cookies are generally harmless, but in the wrong hands they can be used to track, profile, and spy on individual users.
+Cookies help website owners keep track of traffic, usage statistics, and site preferences among other things.
+They are generally harmless, but in the wrong hands they can be used to track, profile, and spy on individual users.
 Malicious websites can use cookies to place illegal identifiers and trackers on your device without you knowing about it.
 GermanBureau.com never uses cookies in this way.

 In general, we reserve the right to verify your identity whenever someone requests a change in your data.
 This simple security measure acts as a safeguard against unauthorized access, which is good for you and helps us comply with the law.
-In the future, we will be offering more web-based controls for you to easily manage your data on our site.
-We ask for your patience as we develop an adequate technical solution.

 Exceptions